zecrocks/hosh/checkers/http/README.md

 # HTTP Block Explorer Checker

 This service monitors various blockchain block explorers to track block heights across different networks.
-It scrapes data from multiple sources and stores it in Redis for further processing.
+It scrapes data from multiple sources and stores it in ClickHouse for further processing.

 ## Overview